 Every student learns in their own unique way.
 My passion is to discover that learning style and to customize my teaching style in order to fit that unique student.
 A student who struggles with a certain subject does not necessarily mean lack of ability; it may simply mean that the student is being taught in a manner that is incompatible with his/her learning style.
 The key is to deliver the material and concepts in a way that is compatible with the student.
 Next it is encourage and affirm the student as he/she begins to understand what was once unclear.

-Oakland University - BA, Spanish Language and Literature
+Undergraduate Degree: Oakland University - Bachelor in Arts, Spanish Language and Literature

 What is your teaching philosophy?